Skip to main content

 Why do cats eat grass?
 The mystery is solved

 If your cat has access to the outdoors, then chances are you’ve seen him munching on grass at some point.
-This behavior isn’t unusual for cats — Science reports that of 1,000 cat owners surveyed, 71% caught their cats eating grass at least six times in the cats’ lives.
-Some cats may eat grass more often than others, especially if they spend lots of time outside where they have plenty of access to the grass of their choice.
-While it might seem strange that your cat eats grass, especially if he vomits it up after, this is pretty typical behavior.
-However, it’s important to be aware of a few risks so you can help keep your cat safe.
+This behavior isn’t unusual for cats — Science reports that of 1,000 cat owners surveyed, 71% caught their cats eating grass at least six times since having the pet.
+Some cats may eat grass more often than others, especially if they spend lots of time outside, where they have plenty of access to the grass of their choice.

 Cat lying on a lawn, eating a long blade of grass

 It works the other way, too.
 Cats often vomit after they eat grass, and this might benefit them if they’re having trouble digesting substances or foreign objects.
+So even if they are vomiting–it may be on purpose!

 It’s also possible that your cat thinks that eating grass is entertaining.
 Some cats may snack on grass out of boredom, or they might like its taste or texture.
+They could even be hunting for bugs and other small critters!

 The risks of cats’ eating grass